josejonnathan/AllThatMusic/README.md

 > python manage.py runserver
 7. Open a web browser and navigate to http://127.0.0.1:8000/

+8. (Optional) if you want to populate the database with a sample data run the following line before run the server
+>python manage.py loaddata SampleDB.json

 ## Contribution
 If you would like to contribute to the project, follow these steps: